Final Destination (film): Effects

 A miniature model of the Boeing 747 airplane was created for the explosion scene.
 The model, one of the most detailed miniature scenes in the film, was about 10 feet long and 7 feet wide, and the landing gear was made from all machined metals.
-According to visual effects supervisor Ariel Velasco Shaw, the miniature had to be launched about 40 feet up into the air to make it look like a real Boeing 747 exploded into a fireball.
+According to visual effects supervisor Ariel Velasco-Shaw, the miniature had to be launched about 40 feet up into the air to make it look like a real Boeing 747 exploded into a fireball.
 If blowing up a four-foot plane, the explosion must be a minimum of eight feet in the air.
-To film the explosion in detail, the crew used three cameras running 120 frames per second and one camera running 300 frames per second (if they had filmed using a real-time camera, the succession of the explosion would not be filmed in a particular order).
+To film the explosion in detail, the crew used three cameras running 120 frames per second and one camera running 300 frames per second (if they had filmed using a real-time camera, the succession of the explosion would not have been filmed in a particular order).

 The train scene (in which Carter's car is smashed by the train) was one of the most difficult scenes to shoot.
 The car used for the crash was a replica of the original, severed in half prior to filming.
 According to Sonderhoff, in order to ensure the safety of the actors, they had to make sure that there was no real sheet metal in the car.

 For the death scenes, the crew used several lifecasts of the actors and chocolate syrup for fake blood.
-Creating the Rube Goldberg effect for Ms. Lewton's death scene was the most difficult to plan according to the crew.
+According to the crew, creating the Rube Goldberg effect for Ms. Lewton's death scene was the most difficult to plan.
 Perry said that "it was very hard to generate an atmosphere of dread, to create suspense out of scenes that are common".

 Music

 Soundtrack

 No official album accompanied the motion picture.
-However, six songs are featured in the film, the most prominent of which is "Rocky Mountain High" by John Denver, which is heavily highlighted throughout the film, reminding the survivors that Denver died in a plane crash.
+However, five songs are featured in the film, the most prominent of which is "Rocky Mountain High" by John Denver, which is heavily highlighted throughout the film, reminding the survivors that Denver died in a plane crash.
 The song is heard either before an accident or a character's demise, and is also played by a street performer (Alessandro Juliani) in French.
 Other songs featured in the film include "Hundred Grand" by Pete Atherton (during the Flight 180 memorial scene), "Into the Void" by Nine Inch Nails (during the café scene), "All the Candles in the World" by Jane Siberry (during Carter's car scene), as well as "And When I Die" performed by Joe 90 (during the end credits).